The 19th Problem

 \[ \int_{B_{1/2}} |\nabla v|^2 \, dx \le C \int_{B_1} v^2 \, dx < \infty. \tag{6} \]

-This is a contradiction: Equation (5)\( (\text{osc}_{\partial B_r} v)^2 \le \frac{\pi}{\ln(1/2r)} \int_{B_{1/2}} |\nabla v|^2 \, dx \) requires infinite energy, but Equation (6)\( \int_{B_{1/2}} |\nabla v|^2 \, dx \le C \int_{B_1} v^2 \, dx < \infty \) bounds it finitely.
+This is a contradiction: Equation (5)\( (\operatorname{osc}_{\partial B_r} v)^2 \le \frac{\pi}{\ln(1/2r)} \int_{B_{1/2}} |\nabla v|^2 \, dx \) requires infinite energy, but Equation (6)\( \int_{B_{1/2}} |\nabla v|^2 \, dx \le C \int_{B_1} v^2 \, dx < \infty \) bounds it finitely.

 Therefore, for sufficiently small \( r \), the gradient image \( \nabla u(B_r) \) cannot cross the strip.
 It must lie entirely on one side.
 By "chopping" with strips in various directions, we force the gradient image to localize to a single point as \( r \to 0 \).
 Thus, \( \nabla u \) is continuous.

-It is worth pausing to remark that this success in 2D relies on a "happy accident of geometry," a special feature that disappears in higher dimensions.
+While the "chopping" argument above relies on energy estimates, there is a second, completely different reason why 2D solutions are smooth.
+This second method relies on a "happy accident of geometry," a special feature that disappears in higher dimensions.
 The linearized equation implies that the gradient map \( \nabla u: \mathbb{R}^2 \to \mathbb{R}^2 \) behaves like a linear transformation with bounded distortion.
 Recall from linear algebra that a matrix \( A \) maps the unit circle to an ellipse.
 The "distortion" is determined by the condition number (the ratio of eigenvalues):

 \[ K = \frac{|\lambda_{\max}|}{|\lambda_{\min}|}. \tag{7} \]